Blockstream/greenlight/docs/src/reference/lsp.md

 # Lightning Service Provider integration

-Greenlight includes a client for the JIT LSP protocol.
+Greenlight nodes support the JIT LSP protocol.
 In particular the `gl-plugin` implements support for LSP JIT fees.
 These are fees leveraged as payment for a channel being opened, by forwarding a reduced amount, i.e., holding back a non-LN native fee.
 This is implemented on the LSP by intercepting and modifying the payload for